Medical and Mental Health Services at the Criminal Justice Center

 Mental Health Staff are on duty seven days each week to provide services to the chronically mentally ill offenders, crisis intervention, and group therapy.

 Preventive and chronic care services, including dental care, pregnancy care, diabetes care, and others are provided in-house by experienced medical staff.
 Radiology and Laboratory services are also available.
 Specialty services are provided off-site by community medical specialists when necessary.
 Specialty care is coordinated between the on-site Medical Director and the off-site specialists.

 During the booking process inmates are interviewed by a nurse to determine what medical and mental health problems need to be addressed immediately.
-If the inmate remains in custody for two weeks a Registered Nurse sees the inmate and does a medical health assessment to evaluate the inmate’s general health as well as any history of medical problems.
+Within two (2) weeks of being booked into CJC a Registered Nurse sees the inmate and does a medical health assessment to evaluate the inmate’s general health, as well as any history of medical problems.
 The inmate is also seen by a mental health clinician to assess the impact of incarceration on the inmate’s mental health.

-Non-emergency requests for health care are submitted by the inmate in writing.
-Sick call clinic is available seven days a week for all inmates.
+Non-emergency requests for healthcare services are submitted by the inmate in using a kiosk system in each ward/housing area.
+The sick call clinic is available seven days a week for all inmates.

-All healthcare programs and services meet or exceed the National Commission on Correctional Health Care “Standards for Health Services in Jails” and the American Correctional Association “Standards for Adult Local Detention Facilities”.
-The Criminal Justice Center was most recently accredited by the National Commission in October of 2005 and by American Correctional Association in September of 2006.
+All healthcare programs and services meet or exceed the National Commission on Correctional Health Care (NCCHC) “Standards for Health Services in Jails” and the American Correctional Association (ACA) “Standards for Adult Local Detention Facilities”.
+The Criminal Justice Center was most recently accredited by the National Commission in November of 2011, and by American Correctional Association in August of 2012.